e-tinkers/e-tinkers-esp32-c3-board/README.md

 ![E-Tinkers ESP32-C3 Board pinout](https://github.com/e-tinkers/e-tinkers-esp32-c3-board/blob/master/e-tinkers_esp32_c3_pinout.png)

 ## Firmware
 Programming can be done using a USB-TTL Adaptor.
-The *Firmware* folder contains the source code, bootloader, partition table and a firmware binary files based on the source code for testing and demo purpose.
+The *Firmware* folder contains the firmware binary code , bootloader, and partition table for testing and demo purpose.
 Use [esptool](https://github.com/espressif/esptool) to upload the code to the board.

 ```
 esptool.py --chip esp32c3 \